 Cannabis concentrates are becoming more and more popular amongst cannabis users.
-Because a little goes a long way, they're a great choice for those wanting the biggest punch from the least amount of sessions.
-With so many different ways concentrates are made, it can be hard to know which one is right for you.
-In this blog post, we'll introduce the different types of concentrates and a few thoughts on whether they're right for you.
+Because a little goes a long way, they're a great choice if you want the biggest punch from the least amount of sessions.
+With so many different types of concentrates available, it can be confusing to know which one to select.
+In this blog post, we'll cover how to diffentiate concentrates and whether they're right for you.

 What are Concentrates?

 As the cannabis industry grows, so does the push to get ever potent and cleaner forms of cannabinoid ingestion.
-Enter concentrates -- potent, purified compounds from the cannabis plant.
-Each drop drips with THC and CBD, resulting in a product far more potent than dried flower bud.
+Enter Concentrates -- potent, purified compounds extracted from the cannabis plant.
+Each drop drips with THC and CBD, resulting in a product far more potent than dried flower.

 Each concentrate comes specialized for its own use case.
-They can satisfying people looking for a quick, portable sesh or a longer, savory experience.
-The limits of concentrates exist only by your lifestyle and imagination.
+They're perfect for a quick sesh or a longer, savory experience.
+The limits exist only by your lifestyle and imagination.

 The Differences Between Concentrates